Nestled in this rich, historic landscape, Springside Inn continues to offer the best of Finger Lakes atmosphere and hospitality.

 Springside Inn is located across the road from the western shore of Owasco Lake, one of the Finger Lakes.
-This shimmering body of water takes its name from the Indian word meaning “crossing,” and it stretches twelve miles long through winding scenic countryside.
+This shimmering body of water takes its name from the Iroquois word meaning “crossing,” and it stretches twelve miles long through winding scenic countryside.

 At the foot of the lake, Native Americans fished and hunted more than two hundred years ago.
-They walked the quarter mile from their village to this spot to get drinking water from natural springs found close to the ground’s surface.
+They walked the quarter-mile from their village to this spot to get drinking water from natural springs found close to the ground’s surface.